kuhiga/nothin2watch/README.md

 `yarn test:unit`
 `yarn test:server:unit`

+## Visualize Architecture
+The nx graph command generates a graph of how apps and libraries depend on each other.

 ## Generate code

 If you happen to use Nx plugins, you can leverage code generators that might come with it.